Did I Chose the Wrong Career? The 7 Telltale Signs in a Short Quiz

 5. I Was More Concerned with Looking Good.
 For many recent college grads, finding a mate often takes precedence.
 Again, this is not about being right or wrong.
 Mother Nature is just doing her job and she wants you to look as sexy and as high status as possible.
 That’s why hooking up in our 20s often trumps getting on the right career track, it’s a fun distraction for sure.
 Typically, most 20-somethings will intentionally endure a career mismatch until they hit about 30 years old.
 I get a lot of 28 year olds worried that 30 is just around the corner, and “I still haven’t figured out what to be when I grow up!”

-6. I Feel Like the Walking Dead.
+6. I Feel Like I’m Faking It.
 After 10 years on the job, people declaring they chose the wrong career path is abysmally high, barely 1 in 10 really like what they do.
 This sounds hard to believe, but sadly, it is the state of things.
 Check out Gallup’s studies on this matter, there’s scientific proof that most people are royally screwing up their career choices.
 Worldwide, only 13% of people say they feel “engaged” with their work, their natural potential is sitting idle.
 If your gut hunch is telling you that you chose the wrong career, the high statistical base rates on career mismatch predict that you’re instincts are probably right.
 The sooner you deal with the pain of a mismatch or wrong career decision, the faster and easier it is to redirect.